 For example, in the event of a hardware failure: If a company operates an on-premises instance managed by Telekom, a hardware defect is immediately detected by Telekom, regardless of the time of day.
 In such a case, an exchange is initiated immediately.
 Malfunctions in the network or other management components are also registered and, if necessary, rectified as quickly as possible via remote access.
 Even the company's own applications can be managed by the provider around the clock, if necessary, in order to rectify downtimes as quickly as possible.

 And what about standard software?
 After all, more and more companies are not only using naked infrastructure from the cloud, but are also leasing applications – whether office packages, development platforms or entire SAP instances.
 "In this area, too, companies can cooperate with providers such as Deutsche Telekom.
 The advantages are the same: less effort, higher security and more time for the core business," says Sascha Smets.

 Deutsche Telekom, for example, offers numerous standard services, such as SAP systems, which it also operates for companies on demand.
 The Open Telekom Cloud was certified by SAP for operation in the IaaS data centers in Magdeburg and Biere in Saxony-Anhalt.
 In addition, an SAP operating model is also available for the on-premises instance of the Open Telekom Cloud for companies, which can also be managed by Telekom if required.
 "A construct that we can offer for every standard service from our partner cosmos," says Smets.
-"In this way, with our hybrid solution we are able to almost completely free companies from IT management tasks.”
+"In this way, with our hybrid cloud we are able to almost completely free companies from IT management tasks.”

 Do you have questions?